 Comparing course lengths

 When comparing providers, avoid making a beeline for the shortest or cheapest courses to free up your operators or your budget.
-Weigh up both quality and quantity and make sure your provider ticks all the boxes.
+Weigh up both quality and quantity and make sure your provider ticks all the boxes, to give your team and your business the protection you need.

 Finding the right training provider can go a long way to alleviating headaches for managers.
-Don’t talk yourself into a cheaper provider by telling yourself “It’s basically all the same.”
+Don’t talk yourself into a cheaper provider by telling yourself “All forklift training is basically the same.”
 In our experience, it certainly isn’t.
 When comparing quotes, make sure you’re comparing like-for-like and not accepting any corner cutting in exchange for price-cutting.
-A good start is to find a provider who offers training to an accredited standard, under one of the bodies that make up the Accrediting Bodies Association (ABA).
+Begin by sourcing a provider who offers accredited training under an ABA member body, but goes above and beyond this to guarantee standards for compliance, so you can be confident that you are suitably protected.